PipedreamHQ/pipedream/docs/docs/quickstart/real-world-example/README.md

 ```

-Next, let's extract some values to make our message generation easier:
+Next, let's extract some values to make our message generation easier.
+We'll use `lodash` to extract values from keys that may not be present for some events (and set a default if missing).

 ```javascript
 // Define metadata to include in the Slack message